bovrhovn/azure-sample-web-app-backup/README.md

-# Simple Web app to demonstrate Azure
+# Simple Web app to demonstrate Azure Backup as a Service

-Simple web app to demonstrate [Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview) as a service.
+Simple web application code to demonstrate [Azure Backup](https://docs.microsoft.com/en-us/azure/backup/backup-overview) as a service.

 Key benetifs of using Azure Backup:
 1. Offload on-premises backup